Death Classification: Line of Duty Death

 On May 14, 1990, at 2:22 a.m., Chavez was apprehended at 2031 North Harlem Avenue by Patrolmen Harold Bone and Frank Ortiz from the Gang Crimes North Section.
 Ramon Chavez was charged with two counts of first degree murder and armed robbery.
 He stood trial and was convicted of 1st degree murder, robbery and disarming a peace officer.
 Chavez was sentenced to two life terms in prison without the possibility of parole.

-Officer Kilroy was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue and his funeral mass was held at St. Bartholomew Church located at 3601 North Lavergne Avenue.
+Officer Kilroy was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue.
+His funeral mass was held at St. Bartholomew Church located at 3601 North Lavergne Avenue.
 He was laid to rest on May 18, 1990 in Ridgewood Cemetery, 9900 North Milwaukee Avenue, Des Plaines, Illinois.

 Patrolman Raymond Carl Kilroy, born October 9, 1943, received his Probationary Appointment to the Chicago Police Department on March 2, 1970.